peterbrook/assetjet/README.md

 All this is based on open-source software that will work cross-platform (Windows, Mac, Linux) out of the box.

-Tripping Nemesis itself is a simple investment analyzer using historical time series from Yahoo!
+AssetJet itself is a simple investment analyzer using historical time series from Yahoo!
 Finance.

 This project also tries to shed light on the discussion of general-purpose versus domain-specific languages to build scientific applications (see e.g. http://www.johndcook.com/blog/2012/04/02/why-scipy/ ):